boonproject/boon/README.md

 * copy  - shallow copy (map, list, set, string, char sequence, array)
 * slc   - slices using slc(2, -2), slc(-2) syntax (map, list, set, string, char sequence, array)
 * slcEnd - slices the end off
-* before - maps, sets, (refers to the item before an "index")
+* before - tree maps, tree sets, (refers to the item before an "index")
-* after - maps, sets (refers to an item after an "index")
+* after -  tree maps, tree sets (refers to an item after an "index")
 * insert - inserts an item into a list like thing. (so far for lists)

 Maps has valueIn which is like in.